 Cognizant that same-sex marriage is not legal in the vast majority of refugee producing and refugee hosting countries, the United States will allow a qualifying individual to file for P-3 access for a same sex-partner if he/she can provide evidence that he/she had a relationship with the partner for at least one year overseas prior to the submission of the AOR and considered that person to be his/her spouse or life partner, and that the relationship is ongoing, together with evidence that the legal marriage was not an obtainable option due to social and/or legal prohibitions.
-Under certain circumstances, a qualifying individual may file for P-3 access for an opposite-sex partner if he/she can provide evidence that he/she had a relationship with the partner for at least one year overseas prior to the submission of the AOR and considered that person to be his/her spouse or life partner, and that he/she had a relationship with the partner for at least one year overseas prior to the submission of the AOR and considered that person to be his/her spouse or life partner, and that he/she had a relationship with the partner for at least one year overseas prior to the submission of the AOR and considered that person to be his/her spouse or life partner, and that the relationship is going, together with evidence that the legal marriage was not an obtainable option due to social and/or legal prohibitions.
+Under certain circumstances, a qualifying individual may file for P-3 access for an opposite-sex partner if he/she can provide evidence that he/ she had a relationship with the partner for at least one year overseas prior to the submission of the AOR and considered that person to be his/her spouse or life partner, and that the relationship is going, together with evidence that the legal marriage was not an obtainable option due to social and/or legal prohibitions.

-Petitioners wishing to file a P-3 AOR for an unmarried life partner should contact their local refugee resettlement agency.60
+Petitioners wishing to file a P-3 AOR for an unmarried life partner should contact their local refugee resettlement agency.

-57 See USCIS, The United States Refugee Admissions Program (USRAP) Consultation & Worldwide Processing Priorities, See also Section XII.
-Additional Family Reunification Options Beyond the Form I-730 for more information on P3-AOR filings.
+See USCIS, The United States Refugee Admissions Program (USRAP) Consultation & Worldwide Processing Priorities, See also Section XII.
+Additional Family Reunification Options Beyond the Form I-730 for more information on P3-AOR fillings.

-^{58 &}quot;Revised Guidance on Informal ("Camp") Marriages, USCIS, RAIO.
+58 &quot;Revised Guidance on Informal ("Camp") Marriages, USCIS, RAIO.

-59 Note: This Policy Announcement was provided directly to refugee resettlement agencies and is not publicly accessible at this time.
+Note: This Policy Announcement was provided directly to refugee resettlement agencies and is not publicly accessible at this time.

-60 A list of all resettlement agencies can be found on wrapsnet.org.
+A list of all resettlement agencies can be found on wrapsnet.org.